rueberger/division_detection/README.md

 This release officially supports prediction only.
 While all code used to train the model is included and has inline docstrings, it has not been tested and high level docs are not available at this time.

-**Training will be supported in future releases**.
-We aim to release a fully featured package for machine learning on spatiotemporal bioimagery in 2018.
+~**Training will be supported in future releases**.
+We aim to release a fully featured package for machine learning on spatiotemporal bioimagery in 2018.~

+As of July 2020, I am no longer at Janelia and there are no plans to introduce support for training to this package.
+That being said, the training is relatively straightforward and should be easily reproducible by the experienced ML practitioner - I am happy to correspond via email.

 ## Disclaimer